 Nuts And Nut Butters

 These are high in protein and healthy fats.
 They’re also convenient and easy to digest, making them a good option for breaking a fast.

-Foods like sweet potatoes, yams, beans and lentils, and oats provide sustained energy and are high in fiber, which aids in digestion.
+Foods like sweet potatoes, yams, beans lentils, and oats provide sustained energy and are high in fiber, which is good for the digestive system.

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!